15 Best Things To Do In Springfield, MA - Karta.com

 The museum is part of the Springfield Museums complex and offers interactive exhibits where visitors can explore the life of Dr. Seuss, from his early sketches to his world-famous books.
 Kids will love stepping into recreations of famous scenes from The Cat in the Hat, Green Eggs and Ham, and other Seuss classics.

-13. Experience the MGM Springfield Casino and Entertainment
+13. MGM Springfield Casino and Entertainment

 For those seeking excitement and entertainment, MGM Springfield is the city’s premier destination.
 This luxury casino and entertainment complex offers a little bit of everything, from high-stakes gaming to fine dining and live performances.